Top 10 Travelers To Follow On Twitter

-If you don’t have a Twitter account, now is the time to get one.
+If you don’t have a Twitter social media account in 2015, now is the time to get one.
 Twitter is a micro-blogging platform that lets you share updates, links, pictures and other cool things in 140 characters or less to a wide audience of people.
 You can use it to keep abreast on what’s going on with friends, family or your favorite celebrities as well as use it as your personal platform to keep people in the know about what’s going on with you, your brand and your business.

 Soul Travelers 3

 The Soul Travelers 3 account is maintained by a family of travelers consisting of Mom, Dad and 5yo Daughter who have dedicated themselves to traveling around the world – several times.
 As of this writing, they were spending the Christmas holidays on a beach in Asia.

 Jeannie Mark, AKA Nomadic Chick, is an inspiration for all travelers.
 She left behind her life in the corporate world and sold all her belongings to travel the world.
 One day she decided to just up and go and hasn’t looked back since.
 She’s witty, funny, very accessible and offers practical advice for female travelers.

 Vanagbondish is a website that is dedicated to the backpacker’s way of life and travel.
 It is maintained by two avid backpackers who bring you personal experience, anecdotes and humor from the far corners of the world from a backpacker’s perspective.

 The Lost Girls give travel tips, money saving ideas and other kinds of cool information about road trips and other kinds of free spirited traveling.
 It’s a fun account to read and follow with lots of handy, but practical information.